kvistsivk/gen-3-ace/docs/setup/bootstrapping-our-environment.md

     gate[^2].
 This only acts as a no-op when run in ARM mode; in Thumb mode, it will switch to ARM mode and jump to the next instruction.
 Now we've harmonized around a single execution mode
 2. We push all of our registers other than `sp` & `lr` to the stack.
-We're going to need to return to the main game loop with these unchanging since the triggering of ACE, and storing them in this way allows us to make use of all registers during script execution
+When we return to the main game loop, we're going to need these registers to contain the values they had we ACE was first triggered.
+Storing them in this way also allows us to make use of all registers during script execution
 3. We prepare to jump to some Thumb code by manually calculating a `pc`‑relative offset, but note that we also clear the second least significant bit.
-This is so that we can ensure that our `pc` is aligned
+This is so that we can ensure that our `pc` is aligned[^3]
 4. We determine the size of our function library and allocate enough space on the stack for the addresses of that many functions, plus 4 extra slots
-5. We derefence the global pointers to all 3 ASLR-affected data structures[^3] & store their addresses on the stack.
-We also store the old value of `sp` on the stack, too[^4]
+5. We derefence the global pointers to all 3 ASLR-affected data structures[^4] & store their addresses on the stack.
+We also store the old value of `sp` on the stack, too[^5]
 6. We jump to the function library and store the address of each slot in it to the stack.
-We skip over any slot that contains a Pokémon with the PID `0xFFFFFFF5`[^5]
+We skip over any slot that contains a Pokémon with the PID `0xFFFFFFF5`[^6]
 8. Lastly, we calculate the address of our script execution area & branch to it.
 If Altaria is marked, we branch to it in ARM mode; otherwise, we stay in Thumb mode